 For women with endometriosis, it gets even trickier.
 Endometriosis comes with its own set of dietary restrictions and special considerations.
 However, nothing is really a sure thing.
 Here is what I am doing to work on my diet.
 I started with the Body Ecology Diet.
 I bought the book on my Nook and read through it rather quickly.
 I found a lot of helpful tips, and learned about how essential it is to have a healthy digestive tract.
 The diet is very strict and involves a heavy level of commitment.
 So far, I have not been able to commit to all of its tenets, however, I have found that loosely following the diet has been helpful.
 L has been participating in all this dietary experiment.
 Naturally, he has lost fifteen pounds.
 I have lost none.
 I don’t really care, because I am not in it to lose weight.
 I’m thrilled for him though!

-I have dozens of links about lifestyle changes for endometriosis bookmarked on my laptop, but the one that is the most clear and basic is this link on endometriosis from the University of Maryland Medical Center’s Complementary Medicine department.
-The information is concise and the “Nutrition and Supplements” section is packed with a wealth of knowledge.
 So far, I am taking prenatal vitamins religiously, trying to up my Vitamin C in the form of Emergen-C as often as I remember, and I decided to try out an antioxidant, natural plant extract called pycnogenol.
 Again, even with some scientific evidence, there still isn’t a clear link between taking the supplement and suppressing endometriosis.
 But, I liked what I read, and decided to give it a try.
 I have been taking it for about two months.
 My fertility doctor recommended CoQ10.
 I tried it, and for some reason, it upset my stomach.
 However, now that IVF2 is in sight, I may just take one for the team and try it again.
 I have also been reading about evening primrose oil, turmeric, and chasteberry.
 There comes a point where you need to draw the line with supplements.
 It can get pricey, and again, I’ll harp on the lack of scientific evidence to support their claims of effectiveness.
 I am currently attempting to figure out how many pills I really want/need to take each day.

 Pinterest has been wonderful for finding recipes and food experimentation.
 My “Food” board on Pinterest is a mix of healthy and some not so healthy recipes.
 However, we have tried out most of the healthy recipes and miraculously haven’t hated any of them!
 Check out my Food board here.
 Please let me know if you have any questions.
 I would love to write a post about how we have finally found a way to cook in our house.
 We’ll see if I ever get around to it. 🙂